 Verbal and Emotional Abuse

-- Slapping, punching, pinching, pushing, restraining, hair-pulling, burning, cutting, choking and scratching.
+- Slapping, punching, pinching, pushing, restraining, hair-pulling, burning, cutting, choking and scratching are all forms of physical abuse.
 These behaviors cause emotional pain as well as physical pain.

-Verbal: A form of communication that intimidates, controls or disrespects another person.
-Verbal abuse (VA) can be subtle and confusing.
+• Verbal: (VA) is a form of communication that intimidates, controls or disrespects another person.
+VA can be subtle and confusing.
 It leaves bruises on the inside of a person that are just as painful as physical wounds.
-There are many forms including:
+There are many forms of VA including:

 - Name-calling